These Terms apply to your use of, and access to, Te Whata as an Iwi Administrator.

 Te Whata means the website at www.tewhata.io and the administrative functions made available to Iwi Administrators in accordance with these Terms.

 2. Te Whata Data

 2.1 We do not own, or purport to own, any Data about your Nominated Iwi.
-The base data displayed on Te Whata is either sourced from publicly available data, government administrative data or from the Integrated Data Infrastructure (IDI) according to iwi classification.
+The base data displayed on Te Whata is either sourced from publicly available data, government administrative data, data made available by the government, third parties or from the Integrated Data Infrastructure (IDI) according to iwi classification.
 We continue to work with agencies to make this data available through Te Whata for iwi to visualise and use.
 We are not therefore, in any way, responsible for that data or purpose to own that data.

 3. Iwi Administrator access to Te Whata